 Table of contents

-Are you looking for a robot vacuum cleaner but aren’t sure which kind to get?
-It can become pretty overwhelming when you take all the factors that come with purchasing a robot into account.
+Are you looking for a robot vacuum cleaner, but aren’t sure which kind to get?
+It can become pretty overwhelming when you consider all the factors that come with purchasing a robot.

 You have to think about the suction power, the type of filter, if it does both sweeping and mopping or just one of the two, and more.
 One of the biggest factors in deciding which kind of robot vacuum you should get is the type of navigation, as robot vacuums have laser-based navigation, camera mapping navigation, gyroscope navigation, and more.

 Based on: 64,408 user reviews 6 expert reviews

 A gyroscope is “a device containing a rapidly spinning wheel, or circulating beam of light, that is used to detect the deviation of an object from its desired orientation” .
 Gyroscopes can sense a change in the orientation of a device, and are often used to steer an object automatically .
 They are often found in compasses, and other automatic pilot systems on ships and aircraft, as well as in various objects that might need a steering mechanism: torpedoes, space launch vehicles, ballistic missiles, and orbiting satellites.